The Cuban regime is trying to rescue the countryside with new measures: What are they proposing?

 • Leasing remains prohibited.

-The stated goal: Achieving food sovereignty
+The stated objective: Achieving food sovereignty

-A sector mired in a historical crisis
+A sector plunged into a historic crisis

-• Rice production fell from 304,000 tons in 2018 to 111,000 tons in 2025.
+• Rice production dropped from 304,000 tons in 2018 to 111,000 tons in 2025.

-• The tubers decreased by 44%.
+• The root vegetables decreased by 44%.

 • Egg production fell by 43%.

-• Milk prices decreased by 37.6%.
+• Milk prices fell by 37.6%.

 • In 2024, the agricultural sector recorded a 53% decline in its primary production.

-In several provinces, farmers have reported that they must exchange food for fuel to maintain their crops, while others have reverted to using oxen and windmills due to the shortage of supplies and machinery.
+In several provinces, farmers have reported that they must exchange food for fuel to maintain their crops, while others have returned to using oxen and windmills due to the shortage of supplies and machinery.

 Filed under: